-Fourth, it is important to ensure that current aviation employees can be usefully re-deployed or retrained.
+And finally fourth it is important to ensure that current aviation employees can be usefully redeployed or re-trained.
 The acquisition of educational skills should prove flexible enough to accommodate technological disruptions in a service sector such as aviation.
 At the same time, the aviation industry must hire recruits with the soft skills, such as customer service, that are so important in the industry.
 Moreover, education and training in aviation should address gender imbalances.

-Finally, aviation industry stakeholders should become more proactive in partnering with educational institutions, both traditional and more specialised.
+Aviation industry stakeholders should become more proactive in partnering with educational institutions, both traditional and more specialised.
 Effective industry education partnerships can be built in two ways: (a) Through direct partnerships between aviation businesses/organisations and academic institutions/training centres.
 These partnerships can focus on specific skills that need to be developed in the industry. (b) Through networks that include government, academia and industry that can address skills required by the aviation industry, as well as many other industries.